ericcornelissen/git-tag-annotation-action/README.md

 annotation: ${{ steps.tag-data.outputs.git-tag-annotation }}
 ```

-For more info on how to use outputs see [the GitHub Actions output docs].
+For more info on how to use outputs see the [GitHub Actions output docs].

 ## Full Example

 The Workflow file below shows how you can use this Action.
 If you use this file
-as is the git tag annotation will be outputted to the Workflow logs.
+as is, the git tag annotation will be outputted to the Workflow logs.

 ```yaml
 name: My workflow